 ﴾الَّذِينَ اسْتَجَابُوا لِلَّهِ وَالرَّسُولِ مِن بَعْدِ مَا أَصَابَهُمُ الْقَرْحُ ۚ لِلَّذِينَ أَحْسَنُوا مِنْهُمْ وَاتَّقَوْا أَجْرٌ عَظِيمٌ﴿

-Lady Ayisha narrated that regarding the above holy Ayahs: She said to `Urwa, “O my nephew!
-Your father, Az-Zubair and Abu Bakr were amongst them (i.e. those who responded to the call of Allah and the Apostle on the day (of the battle of Uhud).
-When Allah’s Messenger (ﷺ), suffered what he suffered on the day of Uhud and the pagans left, the Prophet (ﷺ) was afraid that they might return.
-So he said, ‘Who will go on their (i.e. pagans’) track?’
-He then selected seventy men from amongst them (for this purpose).”
-(The sub-narrator added, “Abu Bakr and Az- Zubair were amongst them.”)
+Lady Ayisha narrated regarding the mentioned verses: She said to `Urwa, “O my nephew!
+Your father, Az-Zubayr and Abu Bakr were amongst them (i.e., those who responded to the call of Allah and His Messenger on the day of the Battle of Uhud).
+When Allah’s Messenger (ﷺ) suffered what he suffered on the day of Uhud and the pagans left, the Prophet (ﷺ) feared that they might return.
+So he said, ‘Who will follow their trail?’
+He then selected seventy men from among them (for this purpose).”
+(The sub-narrator added, “Abu Bakr and Az- Zubayr were among them.”)

 Zubayr ibn Al-Awwam in the battle of Khandaq (Trench)

-The Battle of Khandaq (also known as the Battle of the Trench or the Battle of Ahzab) was a siege of Medina by a coalition of Meccan and Jewish forces against the Prophet Muhammad and his Muslim followers.
-Quraysh and its collaborators from the family of Kinanah, the inhabitants of Tihamah with ten thousand men as well as the tribe of Ghatafan from Najd rushed to help Quraysh putting Muslims in a corner.
-The Messenger of Allah who knew their decision beforehand, ordered Muslims to dig a ditch around the city of Medina, and Muslims were surrounded on all sides by their enemies.
-As the Muslims grew vulnerable with supplies dwindling, they heard a rumor that the tribe Banu Qurayza within Madinah were preparing to attack the Muslims from within.
-So, the prophet Muhammad (ﷺ) asked “Who would go to the fortress of Banu Qurayza and verify if they were indeed rebelling?”.
-Jabir b.
-Abdullah reported: I heard Allah’s Messenger (ﷺ) exhorting people on the Day of the Battle of the Ditch to fight.
-Zubair said: I am ready (to participate).
-He then again exhorted and he again said: I am ready to participate.
-Thereupon Allah’s Messenger (ﷺ) said: Behold. for every Prophet there is a helper and my helper is Zubair.
+The Battle of Khandaq (also known as the Battle of the Trench or the Battle of Ahzab) was a siege of Madinah by a coalition of Meccan forces and some Jewish tribe against the Prophet Muhammad and his Muslim followers.
+Quraysh, along with its allies from the clans of Kinanah and the inhabitants of Tihamah, gathered an army of ten thousand men as well as the tribe of Ghatafan from Najd rushed to help Quraysh, putting Muslims in a corner.
+The Messenger of Allah knew their decision beforehand, so he ordered Muslims to dig a ditch around the city of Madinah, and Muslims were surrounded on all sides by their enemies.
+As the Muslims became increasingly vulnerable and their supplies dwindled, they heard a rumor that the tribe Banu Qurayza within Madinah was preparing to attack the Muslims from within.
+Therefore, the prophet Muhammad (ﷺ) asked “Who would go to the fortress of Banu Qurayza and verify if they were betraying the treaty?”.
+Jabir ibn Abdullah reported: I heard Allah’s Messenger (ﷺ) exhorting people on the Day of the Battle of the Ditch to fight.
+Zubair said: I am ready to participate.
+Thereupon Allah’s Messenger (ﷺ) said: Behold, for every Prophet there is a helper and my helper is Zubair.

 Conquest of Egypt

-Sayyiduna Zubayr ibn al Awwam passed away at the age of 65 and is buried in Basra, Iraq, after he dedicated his serving Islam and Muslims.
-He witnessed the reign of the four Caliphs: Abu Bakr al-Siddiq, Umar ibn al-Khattab, Uthman ibn Affan, and Ali ibn Abi Talib.
+Sayyiduna Zubayr ibn Al-Awwam witnessed the reign of the four Caliphs: Abu Bakr al-Siddiq, Umar ibn al-Khattab, Uthman ibn Affan, and Ali ibn Abi Talib.
+He passed away at the age of 65, buried in Basra, Iraq, after dedicating his life serving Islam and the Muslims.

 Leave a Comment